Belcarra Regional Park Hike

 Hiking the Jug Island Beach Trail

-We have enjoyed a stretch with gorgeous fall weather here in Vancouver.
-Sunday morning the clocks went back and we decided to take advantage of another beautiful day to head out of the city before the days get shorter.
+We have enjoyed a stretch of gorgeous fall weather here in Vancouver.
+Sunday morning, the clocks went back, and we decided to take advantage of another beautiful day to head out of the city before the days got shorter.

-The coronavirus is still prevalent and as it will be around a while longer we are looking for new adventures, day trips, and staycations closer to home.
-We would love to travel further afield but now is not the time to do so.
+The coronavirus is still prevalent, and as it will be around for a while longer, we are looking for new adventures, day trips, and staycations closer to home.
+We would love to travel further afield, but now is not the time to do so.

 Explore the pier at the Belcarra Picnic Area